 Located at the North of the island about 20 minutes drive from Parikia, this lively fishing village is where we prefer to stay.
 It’s a little quieter than Parikia during the day but really comes alive at night when it can be quite the party town.

-It’s still a fishing village at heart and much of the nightlife revolves around the small compact harbour where it’s also the most expensive, but it’s also possible to get a cheap and cheerful meal in one of the many winding back alleys.
+It’s still a fishing village at heart and much of the nightlife revolves around the small compact harbour.
+This area is the most expensive, but it’s also possible to get a cheap and cheerful meal in one of the many winding back streets.

 A small medieval town nestled in the mountains behind Naousa with views over neighbouring Naxos.
 Lefkas has all the makings of the Cyclades — white houses, blue doors and dripping in vibrant pink Bougainvillea.
 A trip here is one of the best things to do in Paros.